magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___pixel_sensors/group___d_cam/struct_m_l_depth_camera_settings.md

 ---
 title: MLDepthCameraSettings
-summary: a structure to encapsulate the camera settings.
+summary: structure to encapsulate the camera settings.

 ---